Make your idea a reality

 Undergraduate Research Grants

-These grants encourage cross-disciplinary work and promote faculty/student collaboration.
-They’re open to applicants seeking funding to complete research or creative work that is interdisciplinary, involves student collaboration and draws on the expertise of a faculty mentor.
+These grants encourage cross-disciplinary collaboration and promote faculty-student mentorship.
+They are open to applicants seeking funding to complete research or creative work that is interdisciplinary, involves student collaboration and draws on the expertise of a faculty mentor.

 James R. Gregory Prize for Innovation and Entrepreneurship